msssivadas10/lss2/README.md

 $ python3 setup.py install
 ```

-This module depends on numpy and scipy.
+This module depends on numpy and scipy packages.
 Tests were done with Python3, on an Ubuntu 18 machine

 Basic Usage
 -----------